CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 FU already includes basic stats officially, but they're pretty mundane.

+⚠ Do you use Frackin *Races*?
+See: [V1.00 FR Vers.](https://github.com/CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/releases/tag/v1.0.0) for files.
+Manual install only.
+Untested.
 ⚠ The compiled PAK is for non-steam ONLY.
 See the [*Steam Workshop*](https://steamcommunity.com/sharedfiles/filedetails/?id=2808096136) to install for Steam.

 This mod is **not officially** sanctioned by either mentioned project.
 Do not contact them for support or comments/concerns.